keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 Smog on the front page of *The New York Times*, photo by Neal Boenzi, November 25, **1966**.
 {:.figcaption}

+[1948 Donora death smog](https://www.smithsonianmag.com/history/deadly-donora-smog-1948-spurred-environmental-protection-have-we-forgotten-lesson-180970533/), 1952 Great Smog of London, 1966 New York City Smog,

 > Such yellow sullen smokes make their own element.
 They will not rise, but trundle around the globe.
 Choking the aged and the meek, the weak...

 --- *Fever 103°*, Sylvia Plath, **1963**
 {:.faded}

-1816 Year Without Summer, 1952 Great Smog of London, 1966 New York City Smog,
+1816 Year Without Summer.
 2020 International Maritime Organisation legislations -- temporary sea level warming effect.

 Sulfur containing ship fuel.
 Acts as a global *coolant* but SOx is so toxic in the atmosphere it needs to be banned

 ### An infernal engine: iron-sulfur clusters and bioelectricity

 Sulfur's changeable electron count makes it useful: it is the non-metal element with the most versatile oxidation state.
 With a larger outer electron shell than its reactivity chemical bunkmate oxygen, sulfur's third shell provides both readily emptiable or fillable sub-shells ($$3p$$).
 This gives sulfur bonding flexibility akin to an "expanded octet", that's facilitated by higher-energy states lying closer to occupied orbitals than in most electron arrangements.
-By the 4th shell the elements are transitioning into metals, with electrons released into conductive valence band 'sea' of electrons characterising metallic bonding.
+By the fourth shell the elements are transitioning into metals, with electrons released into conductive valence band 'sea' of electrons characterising metallic bonding.
 Sulfur, therefore, finds use as a controllable electron exchange junction in redox processes.
 These junctions are made in the form of iron-sulfur clusters.

 ![Iron-Sulfur clusters](/images/iron-sulfur_clusters.jpg)